Army of Me

-"Army of Me" is a song by Icelandic musician Björk for her second studio album Post (1995).
+"Army of Me" is a song by Icelandic musician Björk for her second studio album, Post (1995).
 It was released on 24 April 1995 by One Little Indian as the lead single from the album.
-The song was written and produced by Björk and Graham Massey, who helped her in producing and writing the majority of her third album.
-Lyrically, the industrial rock and techno-pop song was inspired by the damaging behavior of Björk's brother, and in the lyrics, she tells him to stand up and to regain control of his life.
-It was well received by music critics, who noted its darkness and praised Björk's energy.
-"Army of Me" was a commercial success and the first single from Björk to enter the top 10 on the UK Singles Chart.
+The song was written and produced by Björk and Graham Massey, who helped her in producing and writing the majority of her album.
+Lyrically, the song was inspired by the damaging behavior of Björk's brother, and in the lyrics she tells him to stand up to regain control of his life.
+It was well received by music critics, who noted its darkness compared to her other material.
+"Army of Me" was a commercial success, being her first single to enter the top 10 of the UK Singles Chart.

-Björk premiered the song on some gigs during the Debut Tour before the release of the album.
+Björk premiered the song on some gigs during the Debut tour before the release of the album.
 She performed it in a series of TV appearances, and notably, for the first time on Top of the Pops with Skunk Anansie.
-Additionally, the song was performed on every date of the Post Tour.
+Additionally, the song was performed on every date of the Post tour.
 The song was featured on Björk's compilation album, Greatest Hits (2002).

-The song's accompanying music video was the product of another collaboration between Björk and Michel Gondry.
+The song's accompanying music video was directed by frequent collaborator Michel Gondry.
 It features the singer driving an enormous vehicle through a city, fighting a gorilla dentist to get back a diamond he took from her mouth, and bombing a museum with dynamite to free a boy.
-In 2005, Björk, to help the UNICEF, released a charity benefit compilation entitled Army of Me: Remixes and Covers, which featured a series of covers and remixes by artists from all over the world.
+In 2005, Björk released a UNICEF charity benefit compilation entitled Army of Me: Remixes and Covers, which featured a series of covers and remixes by artists from all over the world.